russhughes/st7789_mpy/README.md

 - `bitmap(bitmap, x , y [, index])`

-  Draw bitmap using the specified x, y coordinates as the upper-left corner of the of the bitmap.
-The optional index parameter provides a method to select from multiple bitmaps contained a bitmap module.
-The index is used to calculate the offset to the beginning of the desired bitmap using the modules HEIGHT, WIDTH and BPP values.
+  Draw `bitmap` using the specified `x`, `y` coordinates as the upper-left corner of the of the `bitmap`.
+The optional `index` parameter provides a method to select from multiple bitmaps contained a `bitmap` module.
+The `index` is used to calculate the offset to the beginning of the desired bitmap using the modules HEIGHT, WIDTH and BPP values.

   The `imgtobitmap.py` utility creates compatible 1 to 8 bit per pixel bitmap modules from image files using the Pillow Python Imaging Library.